410-542-4470, ext. 101

 Payment reform offers huge potential to improve the health care system for both patients and providers.
 Our challenge is to design payment reform models that create the right incentives, are fair to providers, and are practical to implement.”

-Before starting Discern, Guy spent seven years as a Vice President at URAC, where he was responsible for the development of URAC’s accreditation programs, including quality standards for PPOs, utilization management organizations, case management organizations, and consumer-directed health care.
-Prior to URAC, Guy spent five years working on managed care regulatory and policy issues with the American Association of Health Plans (now AHIP) and the Maryland Association of HMOs.
+Before founding Discern in 2004, Guy spent seven years as Vice President at URAC, where he was responsible for the development of URAC’s accreditation programs, including quality standards for PPOs, utilization management organizations, case management organizations and consumer-directed health care.
+Prior to URAC, he spent five years working on managed care regulatory and policy issues with the American Association of Health Plans (now AHIP) and the Maryland Association of HMOs.

-Guy received his undergraduate degree in philosophy from Cornell University.
-He earned dual Master of Business Administration degrees from Columbia University and the London Business School, where he graduated as the valedictorian of his program.
-He is a member of the American Association of Health Care Consultants, the American College of Healthcare Executives and the Mid-Atlantic Business Group on Health.
+Guy received an undergraduate degree in philosophy from Cornell University.
+He earned dual Master of Business Administration degrees from Columbia University and the London Business School.